mighty-gerbils/gerbil/doc/guide/intro.md

 ### Objective Gerbil

-Gerbil supports Object-oriented programming with structs, classes, and interfaces.
+Gerbil supports object-oriented programming with structs, classes, and interfaces.
 Structs are index-based types with single inheritance, while classes are slot-based types with multiple inheritance.
 Interfaces are akin to type-classes, and they pack an